MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/groups-in-kaizala.md

 ## Types of groups

 - **Flat (or personal) group** – Group users can see each other in the group and interact with them.
 This group has two types of user roles: admin and member.
-- **Broadcast group** – This group has additional type of user role: subscriber.
-Broadcast group type enables admins to interact with a large number of subscribers who do not see each other in the group.
+- **Broadcast group** – This group has an additional type of user role: subscriber.
+Broadcast groups enable admins to interact with a large number of subscribers who do not see each other in the group.
 The subscribers interact with the admins by liking, commenting, or responding to any actions sent to the group.
 Responses to actions are sent only to admins, not to other subscribers.
 - **Hierarchical group** – Kaizala has the ability to interact in different group structures depending on the type of communication between members.
 Hierarchical groups consist of both individuals and other subgroups.
 Members interact by responding to actions.
 Actions sent in any hierarchical group will be visible to all of its subgroups.

 ## Data ownership